 Under federal law, it is illegal to transport, harbor or exploit any person for work without proper, legal payment.
 Proper, legal payment does not include working off a debt.
 The federal law surrounding criminal offenses in human trafficking is found primarily in 18 U.S.C. §§ 1581 – 1597, although sex trafficking itself is defined in 22 U.S.C. § 7102.

 In frequent human trafficking accusations, people in other countries are recruited to come to the United States, where, they are told, they will have economic opportunities.
 The accused human traffickers then allegedly assist them in getting into the United States, often past immigration authorities without legal permission.

 Once in the United States, the accused then puts the people to work.
 Often, under the accusations, he or she tells them they must work until the expenses from taking them into the United States are paid off, and then pay them at such a low rate they are unable to effectively pay it off.
 Sometimes, the accused is alleged to have taken away the victims’ immigration documents.

 In sex trafficking, the victims are alleged to have been made to work as prostitutes or sex workers.
 They might be underage girls and boys, and sexual contact with adults would have been illegal, anyway.
 They may work in a brothel or other setting where the accused had significant control over them.

 Punishment for Sex Trafficking

 The penalty for direct participation in sex trafficking, under federal law, is a maximum of 20 years.
-However, sex trafficking accusations often include allegations that the victim was sexually assaulted, since they were made to have sex without consent.
-If prosecution can prove sexual assault resulted from the trafficking, you may face life in prison.
+However, sex trafficking accusations often include allegations that the victim was sexually assaulted since they were made to have sex without consent.
+If the prosecution can prove sexual assault resulted from the trafficking, you may face life in prison.
 The same applies if children were the victims.

 Human trafficking is also a crime that can lead to deportation if you are not a U.S. citizen.
 If deported to your home country, you will often face prosecution there, as well.